bclindner/bclindner-site/README.md

   * Sequelize ORM interacting with PostgreSQL using simple, readable business code at backend
   * CRUD, REST, all those buzzwords

+## Installing and Using

+This site requires a number of dependencies - use [Yarn](https://yarnpkg.com) to install them:

+`yarn install`

+Additionally, this site requires a PostgreSQL installation.
+This package is configured to use a local development server and Heroku in production - this can be changed in the config.json file.

+Starting the server is as easy as typing `yarn start`, or `node index.js`.
+`
 ## Code structure

 The site code is set up with the following structure: